We’re committed to delivering a high standard of service to anyone who engages with our work.

 We’ll acknowledge and provide an initial response to your feedback within ten working days.
 While we expect to be able to resolve most complaints within that timeframe, if we need to conduct a more in-depth investigation, we’ll aim to provide you with a full response within 20 working days.
 If we’re unable to meet that deadline due to exceptional circumstances, we’ll let you know.

-If you are not happy with the response you receive, you can escalate your concerns to Kristina Hedderly-Perez, Assistant Director of Public Engagement by email, who will consider the matter in more detail.
+If you are not happy with the response you receive, you can escalate your concerns to Matt Cassini, Head of Public Engagement by email, who will consider the matter in more detail.

 If your complaint is about our fundraising activities and we are unable to resolve it to your satisfaction, you can contact the Fundraising Preference Service (FPS).

-Action Against Hunger is a member of the Fundraising Regulator who manages the FPS and we agree to abide by its decisions.
+Action Against Hunger are a member of the Fundraising Regulator who manages the FPS and we agree to abide by its decisions.

 If you need advice, or are unable to complain in writing for any reason, you can contact the Fundraising Regulator by phone on 0300 999 3407.